 Cheraw is the bamboo dance performed by the people of Mizoram.
 Bamboos are held criss cross by four male performers while the female performers step in and out of the moving bamboo sticks according to the rhythm.
 It is believed to be one of the oldest dances of Mizoram.
 Almost all the occasions in Mizoram are incomplete without the Cheraw dance.

-Laho dance of Meghalaya is performed during the Behdienkhlam festival, praying for the peace, well being and prosperity of the people of Meghalaya.
+Laho dance of Meghalaya is performed during the Behdienkhlam festival, praying for peace, well being and prosperity of the people of Meghalaya.
 Both men and women take part in the ritual and dance to the tune of recitation of couplets.
 The Behdienkhlam festival ends with drinking the famous rice beer.

 Chang Lo– Nagaland